UltraSalem/mightykingdoms/mightykingdoms_full.md

 Put the army you are ordering half into an adjacent tile to show which tile it plans to move into.
 The adjacent tile can be unexplored or controlled, and it does not matter who controls the tile.
 The army is still considered to be in the start tile until its order is resolved.
 Armies may not normally be moved off water tile edges (entirely blue edges) or in to marsh tiles, but may move along the coast.

 **Defend**
 The army wishes to set up a defensive position and does not intend to move.
-The players will gain some terrain advantages if a battle is fought here.
+The players will gain some advantages if a battle is fought here.
 See _C) Battles_ below.

 **Raze**
 Only choosable if the army is on a settlement.
 The army intends to burn down the settlement.
 Turn the settlement upside down to mark this order.